 As of Ubuntu 14.04, it is possible to attach to a container's namespaces.
-The simplest case is to simply do sudo lxc-attach-n C1 which will start a shell attached to C1's namespaces, or, effectively inside the container.
+The simplest case is to simply do which will start a shell attached to C1's namespaces, or, effectively inside the container.
 The attach functionality is very flexible, allowing attaching to a subset of the container's namespaces and security context.
 See the manual page for more information.